dwarvesf/playground/Engineering/Mobile/Flow in Kotlin.md

     }
     ```
     **Notes:** This approach has a limitation, that you will end up with a lot of boilerplate code.
-- `flowOn` is an operation that allows us to change the context of this flow but is only applied to the flow before `flowOn` operator.
+- `flowOn` is an operator that allows us to change the context of this flow but it's only applied to the flow before `flowOn` operator.
-    The below example will clarify what I mean. `postFlow` itself will always run on the Background thread, but emit data to a collector on the Main thread where it being collected.
+    - The below example will clarify what I mean. `postFlow` itself will always run on the Background thread, but emit data to a collector on the Main thread where it being collected.
     ```kotlin
     val postFlow = flow {
     	// postFlow will run on IO thread